JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-drag-drop.md

 2. Call the `startTransfer()` function and describe the drag and drop session with a `DragAndDropTransferData()` call.
 3. Describe the data that is supposed to be dragged to the target with a `DragAndDropTransferable()` call.

-Here's an example of a `Box()` composable that allows data to be dragged from it:
+Here's an example of a `Box()` composable that allows users to drag a string from it:

 ```kotlin
 val exportedText = "Hello, drag and drop!"